Joe Calzaghe: Unified super-middleweight champion

-His scheduled unification bout with IBF super-middleweight champion Jeff Lacy for 4 November 2005 was initially canceled due to the break sustained to the metacarpal in his left hand.
+His scheduled unification bout with IBF super-middleweight champion Jeff Lacy for 4 November 2005 was initially cancelled due to the break sustained to the metacarpal in his left hand.
 Warren successfully rescheduled it for 5 March 2006, and the match was won by an easy unanimous points decision over Lacy, who was a pre-fight favourite with the bookmakers and American pundits alike.
 Calzaghe dominated throughout the fight, with British fight fans chanting "easy" at the American during the last three rounds.
 Calzaghe gained the IBF title and won every round despite a point being deducted in the 11th for an illegal behind the body punch.
 He also won the vacant The Ring and lineal titles, becoming the first super-middleweight to be recognized as world champion by The Ring magazine.

 On 14 October 2006, Calzaghe faced the rugged contender and future WBC super-middleweight champion Sakio Bika.
 Two points were deducted from Bika for head butts, one of which led to a severe cut over Calzaghe's left eye which would cause him problems for the duration of the bout.
 However, Calzaghe won the fight by clear decision to continue his undefeated run.

 On 27 November 2006, it was announced that Calzaghe had signed a contract to defend his WBO super-middleweight title against former star of The Contender Peter Manfredo Jr. of the United States on 7 April 2007, at Millennium Stadium in Cardiff, Wales, to be shown on HBO.
 Because HBO did not want to cover a fight with the non-American mandatory IBF challenger Robert Stieglitz of Germany, and with the opportunity to fight World Middleweight champion Jermain Taylor in the summer if he won against Manfredo, Calzaghe chose to fight Manfredo and as a result had to relinquish the IBF super-middleweight championship.
 Both Calzaghe and Warren claimed that, "Stieglitz doesn't mean anything outside Germany."
 Stieglitz went on to fight Alejandro Berrio for the vacant IBF title, losing in 3 rounds.
 Berrio in turn lost the title to Lucian Bute in his first defense.

 On 7 April 2007, Calzaghe met Peter Manfredo Jr. in front of 35,000 fans in Cardiff, Wales.
 Calzaghe was victorious on a third-round stoppage, unleashing a flurry of punches on the outclassed Manfredo, who threw nothing in return, thus drawing a stoppage from the referee.

 Manfredo and some American commentators called the stoppage premature because Manfredo did not appear hurt.
 HBO's ringside announcers declared that the stoppage was "way too quick."
 Trainer Emanuel Steward did contend that Calzaghe was clearly on his way to victory, but the stoppage was no fault of his own.